|Academic Profile |

 | || |

-Over the past 15 years in full-time academia, Andy has secured over SGD$12 million in competitive grants and efficaciously completed numerous empirical, translational, and participatory action research projects for building and promoting active and compassionate citizenry; particularly in the areas of healthy aging, dignified end-of-life care, psychiatric rehabilitation, medical humanities, art and mindfulness practice.
-Since joining Nanyang Technological University in November 2015, he has been awarded more than SGD$2.6 million major research grants as Principal Investigator and Co-Principle Investigator from the Ministry of Education, the Ministry of Health, the National Arts Council Singapore, Temasek Foundation, Lien Foundation and other prominent funding bodies.
+Andy has helped secure over SGD$15 million in competitive grants and efficaciously conducted numerous empirical, translational, and participatory action research projects for building and promoting active and compassionate citizenry.
+Since joining Nanyang Technological University in November 2015, he has been awarded 13 major competitive research grants totaling SGD$5 million as Principal Investigator and Co-Principle Investigator from the Ministry of Education, the Ministry of Health, the National Arts Council Singapore, Temasek Foundation, Lien Foundation and other prominent funding bodies.

-Leading a large team of researchers, clinicians, and frontline healthcare professionals, Andy has successfully completed the pioneering Evaluation Study of the National Advance Care Programme in Singapore, and the first-ever Landscape Study on The Arts for Ageing Well in Asia.
-He has also founded a number of innovative and acclaimed psycho-socio-spiritual interventions.
-These include: Mindful-Compassion Art Therapy (MCAT) for burnout prevention and resilience building among caregivers; Family Dignity Intervention (FDI) for advancing holistic end-of-life care services; Narrative e-Writing Intervention (NeW-I) for augmenting pediatrics palliative and parental bereavement services; and Aspiration and Resilience Through Intergenerational Storytelling and Art-based Narratives (ARTISAN) for citizen empowerment and loneliness alleviation.
+Leading a large team of researchers, clinicians, and frontline healthcare professionals, Andy has successfully completed the pioneering Evaluation Study of the National Advance Care Planning Programme in Singapore, the first-ever Lived Experience Study on Parental Bereavement of Child Loss, as well as the ground-breaking Landscape Study on The Arts for Ageing Well in Asia.
+He has also founded a number of innovative and acclaimed psycho-socio-spiritual interventions including: Mindful-Compassion Art Therapy (MCAT) for burnout prevention and resilience building among caregivers; Family Dignity Intervention (FDI) for advancing holistic end-of-life care services; Narrative e-Writing Intervention (NeW-I) for augmenting pediatrics palliative and parental bereavement services; and Aspiration and Resilience Through Intergenerational Storytelling and Art-based Narratives (ARTISAN) for citizen empowerment and loneliness alleviation.

-Based on this body of work, Andy has produced numerous public health campaigns and short film documentaries; authored over 70 top-tier journal articles, books, chapters and research reports; as well as presented in over 130 keynote, plenary, invited and competitive conference presentations.
-Andy is the first Asian Recipient of the distinguished ADEC Academic Educator Award, whilst his social and scholarly contributions have been recognized with distinction by academic and professional bodies around the world.
+Based on this body of work, Andy has produced numerous public health campaigns and short film documentaries; authored over 100 top-tier journal articles, books, chapters and research reports; as well as presented in over 160 keynote, plenary, invited and competitive conference presentations.
+His social and scholarly contributions have been recognized with distinction by academic and professional bodies around the world.

-2018 Recipient, Academic Educator Award, Association for Death Education and Conseling.
+2018 Academic Educator Award, Association for Death Education and Conseling.

-2013 Recipient, Best Cross-Cultural Paper Award, Association for Death Education and Conseling.
+2013 Best Cross-Cultural Paper Award, Association for Death Education and Conseling.

-2013 Recipient, Young Investigator Award, Hong Kong International Cancer Congress.
+2013 Young Investigator Award, Hong Kong International Cancer Congress.

-2013 Recipient, Visiting Scholar Award, Smith College, Massachusetts, USA.
+2013 Visiting Scholar Award, Smith College, Massachusetts, USA.

-2013 Recipient, Teaching Appreciation Award, Hong Kong Hospital Authority.
+2013 Teaching Appreciation Award, Hong Kong Hospital Authority.

 2016 Doctor of Education (Lifelong Learning and Education), University of Nottingham, United Kingdom.